DecentDB vs SQLite: When to Choose Which¶

 // Readers get snapshots; the writer holds the commit lock.

-let db = Database::open("app.ddb")?;
+let db = Db::open("app.ddb", DbConfig::default())?;

-// Multiple reader threads can execute concurrently
+// Multiple readers can execute concurrently without an

 4. You need INSERT ...
 RETURNING or UPDATE ...
 RETURNING¶